Relevant for: GUI tests only

 - Sprinter can also perform many of the repetitive and tedious tasks of manual testing for you.

-- Sprinter is fully integrated with ALM 11.00 and later, enabling you to get the maximum benefit from both solutions.
+- Sprinter is fully integrated with ALM, enabling you to get the maximum benefit from both solutions.

 Note: UFT One and Sprinter share a variety of system resources.
 Consider the following when deciding whether to install Sprinter on your UFT One computer: